-Table salt.
-Use the cheapest kind of salt you can find in the supermarket—not sea salt, rock salt, Epsom salts (not even close to table salt, trust me on that) or anything fancy.
+Use the cheapest kind of salt you can find in the supermarket—NOT sea salt, rock salt, Epsom salts (Epsom salt, chemically, is not even close to table salt, trust me on that) or anything fancy.
 Just cheap iodized or un-iodized generic salt also known as sodium chloride (NaCl).

 If you have weeds in areas you want to replant, do this: Fill an ordinary garden sprayer with white vinegar and add about one teaspoon liquid dishwashing soap like blue Dawn or Meyer’s Clean Day.
 Apply sprayer top and follow the instructions on the sprayer to get it ready to spray.
 That’s it.
 Seriously, it is that simple.

 Pick a hot, dry day to spray weeds until saturated, and they will wilt and shrivel up within hours so be careful to not spray anything you want to live.
 However, do not worry about the vinegar killing anything below the soil.
 Because vinegar will not harm the soil, you can safely replant the area once the weeds have died.